MOSHE & THE ISSUES

 We have reached a dangerous tipping point, whereby the masses of laborers who do the actual working, are waking up to the economic injustices and unfairness of the system.
 They want their fair share.
 These same companies spread their form of wealth and resource hoarding around the world, leading to global inequalities, poverty, environmental degradation, and ultimately anger and opposition against America around the world.

-The concentration of wealth is unfair and unjust and has led to increased poverty, homelessness, hunger, a reduction in life expectancy, mental health issues, unsustainable national (and some state) debt levels ($34 trillion in Federal debt), and ultimately default and bankruptcy.
+The concentration of wealth is unfair and unjust and has led to increased poverty, homelessness, hunger, a reduction in life expectancy, mental health issues, unsustainable national (and some state) debt levels ($34 trillion in Federal debt), and will ultimately lead to depression and default.
 Inequality is a drag on economic growth and fosters political dysfunction.
-Concentrated income and wealth reduces the level of demand in the economy because rich households tend to spend less of their income than poorer ones.
+Concentrated income and wealth reduce the level of demand in the economy because rich households tend to spend less of their income than poorer ones.
 Reduced opportunities for low-income households can also hurt the economy and result in lower growth.

 All Americans who work should have representation to promote their rights and job quality of life.
 Labor unions and other forms of employee groups can facilitate these benefits.
-We can no longer allow the business owners, managers, or few shareholders to treat their employees or contractors with disrespect, abuse, and lack of fair pay.
-Every employer or contractor must have a right and the availability to join a company, county, or state based labor union to protect his or her rights.
+We can no longer allow business owners, managers, or a few shareholders to treat their employees or contractors with disrespect, abuse, and lack of fair pay.
+Every employer or contractor must have a right and the availability to join a company, county, or state-based labor union to protect his or her rights.

 For those who cannot work for any legitimate reason, we will have a welfare safety net, covering housing, food, and basic expenses.